samiamlabs/minireach_docs/source/mechanical_spec.rst

 Forces and Torques
 ++++++++++++++++++

-Joint position, velocity, and force limits are implemented in the MiniReach URDF file as well as in firmware.
+Joint position, velocity, and force limits are implemented in the URDF file as well as in firmware.
 These joint limits control the range of travel of the mechanism and the allowable velocity to prevent over-travel.